Scattering variability detected from the circumsource medium of FRB 20190520B: Methods

 \subsection{Burst Scattering Times}

 A canonical, robust scattering measurement generally requires that the burst intensity be asymmetric in time, with an extended scattering tail that increases at lower observing frequencies.
 Accurate identification of scattering thus requires an assessment not only of the pulse profile in time, but also the evolution of that profile over frequency, which in turn requires precise de-dispersion.
-For fitting purposes, the burst profile (intensity vs. time) is assumed to consist of a Gaussian pulse convolved with a one-sided exponential pulse broadening function (PBF), with a $1/e$ delay $\tau$ that scales with observing frequency $\nu$ as $\tau \propto \nu^{-4}$.
+For fitting purposes, the burst profile (intensity vs. time) is assumed to consist of a Gaussian pulse convolved with a one-sided exponential PBF, with a $1/e$ delay $\tau$ that scales with observing frequency $\nu$ as $\tau \propto \nu^{-4}$.
 The Gaussian pulse is assumed constant in frequency $\nu$, while the scattering time $\tau$, the $1/e$ time of the PBF, evolves as $\tau \propto \nu^{-4}$.
 Each burst was divided into multiple frequency subbands before averaging over frequency to obtain the temporal burst profile as a function of frequency.
 The scattering time and Gaussian width were then fit by minimizing the $\chi^2$ statistic, and the burst amplitude was left as a free parameter that varied between subbands.
 While PBFs discerned from pulsar observations can be non-exponential and intrinsic widths can vary with frequency, our simple approach is sufficient for the data in hand.

-Scattering times are only reported for bursts that satisfy two main criteria: 1) A combination of sufficient S/N and burst bandwidth -- in practice, a $\rm S/N \gtrsim 5$ in at least 2 frequency subbands, where a given subband is typically $> 20$ MHz wide; and 2) there is a global minimum in $\chi^2$ and $\tau$ has a fractional error $<30\%$.
+Scattering times are only reported for bursts that satisfy two main criteria: 1) A combination of sufficient S/N and burst bandwidth -- in practice, a $\rm S/N \gtrsim 5$ in at least 2 frequency subbands, {where a given subband typically needed to be $> 20$ MHz wide to give the required S/N}; and 2) there is a global minimum in $\chi^2$, {a reduced $\bar{\chi}^2\approx 1$}, and $\tau$ has a fractional error $<30\%$.
 We refer to bursts that fit these critera as Set 1.
 Bursts that do not meet these criteria are called Set 2.
-Set 2 contains both low S/N bursts that do not meet criterion (1), and high S/N bursts that do not meet criterion (2).
+Set 2 contains both low S/N bursts that do not meet criterion (1), and high S/N bursts that do not meet criterion (2). {Scattering may still be relevant to Set 2 bursts because larger scattering can reduce burst S/N, to the point where criterion (1) is no longer met, and because inhomogeneities in the CSM may cause non-exponential PBFs (see Section~\ref{sec:discussion} for further discussion).
+The methods used to assess these effects are described in the following two sections.}